 The solution is to find an apartment before you come.
 Sometimes there can be a problem because you cannot personally meet your potential landlord, neither he cannot meet you.
 So here are few tips what you should be careful about.

-Before you move to Czech
+Before you move to the Czech Republic

 Here are 5 tips and usual problems you can expect or avoid